 This Policy is intended to support AFT’s organizational objectives by requiring consistent, loyal and trustworthy actions by its decision-makers.
 The AFT Executive Council, AFT Committee members, principal officers and key employees each owe a fiduciary responsibility to AFT and its members.
 Their fiduciary duty requires that they act in AFT’s best interest, particularly when AFT’s best interest conflicts with their own self-interest.
 AFT’s collective interest must supersede any competing individual concerns, and this must be reflected in the decisions and actions of the AFT Executive Council, AFT Committee members and AFT’s managerial employees.
 Fiduciary duty requires the exercise of a high degree of diligence, skill and care when AFT’s organizational objectives and interests are at stake.
 The AFT Executive Council and those within AFT who are responsible for its proper management have a duty to exercise honesty, full disclosure and good judgment in dealing with AFT’s financial matters.
 AFT is governed and administered in trust for AFT’s members, and no one should gain any improper personal benefit at AFT’s expense.

 This Policy governs the AFT Executive Council, AFT Committee members, AFT officers, and all key AFT employees who exercise managerial authority within AFT.
+This policy is intended to supplement but not replace any applicable state and federal laws governing conflict of interest applicable to nonprofit organizations.

 Article II.
 Definitions for the AFT Conflict of Interest Policy